 The Forum for Civil Discourse Task Force was charged in January 2017 to brainstorm programming ideas to promote the library as a neutral zone and safe place for individuals on the Texas State University campus.
 Following on the heels of the 2016 election, the message to all faculty, students and staff from President Trauth on November 28, 2016, and libraries across the nation’s call to action, the Alkek Library has selected resources and provided programming available to the Texas State University community.

-Below is the Spring 2017 Forum for Civil Discourse Programming.
 Please join us in the Alkek Library Open Theater for a series of presentations and discussion on a mix of topics related to civil discourse in society.

 In addition to the spring speaker series, this guide was developed in order to provide a one stop shop for resources on a number of topics related to free speech, diversity, inclusion, civility, stereotyping, and more.
 Resources include those available in the library collection along with federal, state, and other evaluated resources.